550.5 Income Excluded in Computing Eligibility

 Any advance or lump sum EIC payment must not be counted as part of the gross or net income.

 The CAO must exclude payments to certain Indian tribal members based on the provisions of various federal laws.
-The persons should have documentation showing where the payments originated.
+The persons should have documentation showing from where the payments originated.

 7 CFR § 273.9(c)(10)